-Factors related to disability were not part of the decision for either of the two separations representing PWD/PWTD.
+Factors related to disability were not part of the decision for the separations involving PWD (3) or PWTD (1).

 B. ACCESSIBILITY OF TECHNOLOGY AND FACILITIES

 Pursuant to 29 CFR §1614.203(d)(4), federal agencies are required to inform applicants and employees of their rights under Section 508 of the Rehabilitation Act of 1973 (29 U.S.C. § 794(b), concerning the accessibility of agency technology, and the Architectural Barriers Act of 1968 (42 U.S.C. § 4151-4157), concerning the accessibility of agency facilities.
 In addition, agencies are required to inform individuals where to file complaints if other agencies are responsible for a violation.